wsumel/MST/README.md

 ## News
 **[Dec.
 12, 2025]**
-- MST was accepted by ACM MM2025.
+- MST was accepted by ACM MM2025 (Oral).

 ## Highlights